andrewbaxter/spaghettinuum/readme.md

 # What is this

 - A dream
-- A reference implementation `spagh`, including a fully static as well as a database-backed configuration, plus an http resolver, and DNS bridge for people still using DNS
+- A reference implementation `spagh`, including a fully static as well as a database-backed configuration, plus an HTTP resolver, and a DNS bridge for people still using DNS
 - A command line tool `spagh_cli` for interacting with your node, managing identities, publishing data, and generating basic configs
-- A rust library, if you want to make queries in another program or embed a node in something
+- A Rust library, if you want to make queries in another program or embed a node in something

-You can use it for hosting your websites (several large caveats) and providing public service discovery for various services that don't exist yet.

-Conceptually this is a two-level key-value store, like DNS
+Conceptually it's just a distributed two-level key-value store, like DNS

 - Level 1: an identity (like a DNS name, but based on your public key)
 - Level 2: an arbitrary key (like a DNS record type, but arbitrary)
 - Value: a string

+You can use it for hosting your websites (or at least, the name bit, almost, several huge caveats below) and providing public service discovery for various services that don't exist yet.

 # How